 Let’s explore what it means to have good gut health and examine the keys to achieving it.

-There really is no one definition or measurement for what defines this – good gut health, but basically, a healthy gut means having a healthy and diverse microbiome.
+There really is no one definition or measurement for what defines good gut health, but basically, a healthy gut means having a healthy and diverse microbiome.

-This, in turn, depends on a diverse but balanced population of these special microorganisms, which can help crowd out the “bad” bacteria.
-However, there isn’t even an ideal ratio of microorganisms that can be applied to every person as we all have such a unique biochemical make-up.
+This, in turn, depends on a diverse but balanced population of special microorganisms, which can help crowd out the “bad” bacteria.
+However, there isn’t even an ideal ratio of microorganisms that can be applied to every person, as we all have such a unique biochemical make-up.

 The Human Microbiome – your body’s own unique garden

 Each of us has an internal complex ecosystem of bacteria consisting of 10-100 trillion microbes found primarily within the digestive system, that we call the microbiome.

 Dr. Josh Axe, Author of Eat Dirt: Why Leaky Gut May Be the Root Cause explains that “our individual microbiomes are sometimes called our ‘genetic footprints’ since they help determine our unique DNA, hereditary factors, predisposition to diseases, body type or body ‘set point weight’ and much more.”